• About

 Muhammad, who has been in charge of the nation’s apex court since then, is now facing a major test of integrity.

-The justices said their annual foreign training, meant to enhance capacity building for the country’s judicial process, had been blocked by Muhammad.
+The justices said their annual foreign training, intended to enhance capacity-building for the country’s judicial process, had been blocked by Muhammad.

-The main issues put forward by the justices in their letter through a welfare committee were; non-replacement of poor vehicles; accommodation problem; lack of drugs at the Supreme Court clinic; epileptic electricity supply to the Supreme Court; increase in electricity tariff; no increase in the allowances for diesel; lack of internet services to residences and chambers.
+The main issues put forward by the justices in their letter through a welfare committee were non-replacement of poor vehicles, accommodation problems, lack of drugs at the Supreme Court clinic, epileptic electricity supply to the Supreme Court, increase in electricity tariff, no increase in the allowances for diesel, and lack of internet services to residences and chambers.

 “Your lordship received and ignored these demands since 24th March 2022.”

-“Your lordship may also remember that the national assembly has increased the budgetary allocation of the Judiciary.
-We find it strange that in spite of the upward review of our budgetary allocation, the Court cannot cater for our legitimate entitlements.
+“Your lordship may also remember that the National Assembly has increased the budgetary allocation of the judiciary.
+We find it strange that in spite of the upward review of our budgetary allocation, the court cannot cater for our legitimate entitlements.
 This is unacceptable!”

 Tags: BREAKING NEWSCOURTnewsNigeria